(work in progress)

 1) Think about foundations!

+With the possible exception of young women at the turn of the century, none of the gowns above are worn without some kind of foundation to provide the correct silhouette.
 Under all of these gowns women would have worn a shift, a corset (especially after the first few years of the century), and a petticoat.
 Wearing these layers seems to be the biggest difference between achieving a true Regency look and just looking like you are wearing a nice high-waisted dress.

 2) Make a muslin

 Since the advent of off-the-rack clothing or graded patterns we have become used to accepting that not all clothes will be a tailored fit.
 Regency women, at least those who could afford the beautiful ball gowns in these images, would have made, or had those gowns made, personally and individually.
 The result would have been gowns that fit well and made the most of any given woman's figure.
-You can achieve this type of fitting by making a muslin, a personalized pattern fitted to your own body that you can then adapt.
+You can achieve this type of fitting by making a muslin, a personalized pattern fitted to your own body that you can then adapt for gown patterns.

 To achieve the best fit, wear the undergarments you intend to wear with your finished gown.
 Using a modern pattern with a fairly fitted bodice, cut out your bodice pattern, placing the shoulder seams along the top of the shoulders, as in a modern gown.
 Baste it together.
 Try it on and note where the fitting problems are.
 Does the fabric pull or gap around the bust or neck?
 Try adjusting the shoulder angle.
 Is the waistline just under the bust?
 Adjust up or down as needed.
 Is the bodice snug around the bottom?
 Add or gather as needed.